FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 &nbsp;
 : An SUT consisting of a single network device is allowed by this definition.

-{::comment}

-    MB58: Do we need to include this?
-    I would only introduce deviation from base specs.

-    VP: Ok on deviation, not sure on base definition.

-    MK: We do need to include this, as the SUT and DUT terms are used repeatedly and are fundamental to understanding this specification.

-    VP: Edited.

-{:/comment}

 &nbsp;
 : In software-based networking SUT may comprise multitude of